AY2223S2-CS2103T-T09-2/WhereGotTimeUserGuide/docs/UserGuide.md

 **Q**: Am I allowed to edit the json file directly?<br>
 **A**: No. Directly editing the saved json file may cause the app to malfunction.

+**Q**: I tried double-clicking on the jar file to start the application and all of my data seems to be lost.
+What do I do?<br>
+**A**: Clicking on the jar file to run the application can have unintended effects thus we recommend using the terminal/commmand prompt approach.
+As for your data, you do not have to worry.
+Simply run the application with the terminal/command approach and you should see your data being displayed again.
+Ensure that you do not delete or modify the data file and you will be fine!

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary